kaleidos-ventures/taiga-resources/content/30min-setup.md

 `SECRET_KEY` should be the same as this var in **taiga-back**.

-`MAX_AGE` variable does that the attachments will be accesible with a token during a maximum (in seconds).
+`MAX_AGE` variable does that the attachments will be accessible with a token during a maximum (in seconds).
 After that, the token will expire.

 ##### taiga-events